 |Charting - Multiple Time Frames||Yes|

-HotForex is suitable for traders looking for a MetaTrader only broker that has a handful of additional upgrades from the standard, default setup.
-While the broker offers a small range of markets compared to top multi-asset brokers, HotForex continues to increment its offering with minor improvements across the board, helping to balance its otherwise mixed offering.
+HotForex is suitable for traders looking for a MetaTrader-only broker that has a handful of additional upgrades from the standard, default setup.

-Founded in 2010, HotForex operates as a unified brand of the HF Markets Group and maintains a regulatory status in Europe via Cyprus under its HF Markets (Europe) Ltd entity.
+Founded in 2010, HotForex operates as a unified brand of the HF Markets Group and maintains a regulatory status in Europe via Cyprus under its HF Markets (Europe) Ltd entity and in the UK with its FCA-regulated entity HF Markets UK Limited.
 It is also represented in several emerging regulatory hubs such as South Africa, Seychelles, Mauritius, and St. Vincent and The Grenadines.

 Forex Risk Disclaimer